apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 1. CD to `oauth-advanced/provisioning`
 2. Execute: `./provision-login-app.sh`

-Tip: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.
+**TIP**: You can log in to the Apigee Edge UI and see that the developer, product, and app entities were created.

 **Configure the project:**

 1. CD to the `oauth-advanced/login-app/apiproxy/resources/node` directory.
 2. Execute `npm install` to install dependencies.
 3. Open `login-app/apiproxy/resources/node/config/config.js`
 4. Enter your environment information.
 The domain will typically be `apigee.net`.
 Some on-premise installations of Apigee Edge may use a different domain.
 For example:

       ```